sverrejb/sverre.me/content/projects/bike/index.md

 # Internal gear hubs

 I initially had no plans for it, but as the e-bike was using a derailleur for gearing, I thought it would be fun to get some experience with internally geared hubs on this one.
 IGHs are very cool pieces of technology, and offer a lot of benefits, and some drawbacks.
 Essentially a gearbox inside the wheel hub, the closed shell makes the maintenance requirement very low, as the gears are protected from the elements, dirt and impact.
 They also allow you to change gears while standing still, which is super neat when stopping for a red light or similar.
 The design is very discrete, and allow for a look almost as minimalistic as the single speed or fixie bikes.
-On the other hand, they typically have a lower gear range than regular gears, they are less efficient and quite a bit more heavy.
+On the other hand, they typically have a lower gear range than regular gear setups, they are less efficient and quite a bit more heavy.
 And when/if they require maintenance, the job is a lot more complicated.
-There are high-end models, even *very* high-end, offering wider gear ranges higher efficiency, but I was on a budget, and that meant the good old Nexus 7 from Shimano.
+There are high-end models, even *very* high-end, offering wider gear ranges and higher efficiency.
+I, however, was on a budget, and that meant the good old Nexus 7 from Shimano.

 I started looking for someone selling parts, ideally a rear wheel and the gear shifter, but the only listings I found were unreasonably priced.
-Most whole bikes with the same parts were going for less.
+Most complete bikes with the same parts on were going for less.
 While it kind of pained me to butcher a working bike for parts, I bought a well used ladies bike and harvested the parts I wanted from it.
 Both wheels were transplanted, as well as the shifter.
 I realized that the donor bike had come with a coaster brake as well.
 This I had not considered, but it turned out great.
 I love the clean setup of the cockpit, and skidding while backpedalling triggers some childhood nostalgia.

 {{ lightbox (img_name="2.jpg", alt="The bike as it looks now", width=1000) }}